(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-Whether you’re excited your last tax statements arrived or you’re dreading pulling all of your tax paperwork together, it’s time to do your taxes.
+Whether you're excited all your tax statements finally arrived for last year or you're dreading pulling all of your financial information and tax paperwork together, it's time to do your taxes.

-If you’ve organized all your tax and important documents and are anticipating a refund, filing early makes sense.
+If you've organized all your tax and important documents and are anticipating a refund, filing early in the tax season makes sense.
 But those who think they'll owe the IRS (and/or state taxes), probably shouldn't delay preparing them either.

-For the millions of people who had too little money withheld from paychecks in 2019, early tax preparation gives you time to make plans to pay the taxes you might owe.
+For the millions of people who had too little money withheld from paychecks, early tax preparation gives you time to make plans to pay the taxes you might owe.

 No matter when you decide to begin, you still may have one important question – Is it worth the money to have my taxes done by a professional?

 Preparing Your Own Taxes

 With free electronic filing for some, and tax preparation software available at reasonable prices, many who formerly paid a certified public accountant (CPA) or another professional tax preparer now choose to do their own returns.

 What Does It Cost To Do Your Own Taxes?

 As you research different companies on the IRS website, make sure you choose one meeting your filing needs.
 You can also try the Free File Software Lookup Tool for suggestions.

 If your AGI is more than $69,000, you can still use free fillable forms available on the IRS website (although state tax preparation forms are not available.)

 Understanding your tax preparation needs and the complexity of your tax situation before you choose software will help you make a better decision on which product to use.